crispinprojects/speakingcalendar/README.md

 ## Talking

 * Speaking the selected day events is done by pressing the "s" key or using the menu item "Speak Selected Day".
-* Selecting a day in the month-view calendar will speak the date, event times and words (assuming that talking is selected in the preferences).
+* Selecting a day in the month-view calendar will read out the date and any event details (e.g. time and event words) assuming that talking is selected in the preferences.
 * Talk Calendar will tell you the time if you press the "t" key.
 * Change the "Talk Rate" value in the Preferences dialog to speed up talking (if required).